 Education about brain injury can be the first step to awareness, advocacy, and empowerment.
 The Brain Injury Association of North Carolina provide programs for groups, agencies, and civic groups on many different aspects of brain injury.
 Each person with a brain injury is unique and has the potential to make improvements with appropriate and timely services.
 We want to help you better serve, and care for, people with brain injuries.
 Opportunities for training include:

-Brain Injury Association of North Carolina hosts six free online courses to meet your training needs.
+Brain Injury Association of North Carolina hosts eight free online courses that include certificates to meet your training needs.

 Our quarterly webinar series will feature a variety of topics presented by speakers from different backgrounds.

 The Brain Injury Association of North Carolina hosts two conferences each year tailored for individuals living with brain injury, their families, and professionals.
 Click below for dates, registration and more!